M23 campaign (2022–present): Rutshuru front

+By the end of July, M23 was installing its own officials in the occupied territories and began raising taxes.
+In response to M23's advances, violent protests erupted in Goma and other eastern Congolese cities against MONUSCO, killing several people, including peacekeepers.
+On 27 July, fighting between M23 and FARDC resumed at Kabingo, Rutshuru, as the rebels attempted to harvest the crops planted by locals but were confronted by government forces.
+On 2 August, the rebels and FARDC fought at five villages in Rutshuru.
+A truce was later agreed, which was condemned by locals in the area for allowing M23 to keep its territory.
 On 15 August, the first contingent of East African Community peacekeepers arrived in Kivu.
 This group, consisting of Burundian soldiers, pledged to assist in the campaign against M23 and other insurgent factions.
-The arrival of the Burundian peacekeepers received mixed reactions by local civil groups; some welcomed them, some considered the Burundians to be exploitative foreigners, and some took a more neutral stance.
 Sporadic clashes restarted on 16 August, when rebels, allegedly supported by Rwandan troops, attacked Rwanguba, Rangira, and Muhibira in Rutshuru.
 The M23 leadership claimed that these operations were in response to FARDC aggression, and declared that it wanted a "dialogue" with the government.
 On 19 August, M23 shelled FARDC positions at Jomba, Bweza and Busanza.